astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/03-python-control-flow.md

 The control flow patterns you've mastered here will operate on the data structures you'll learn next.
 Your loops will iterate through dictionaries of astronomical objects.
 Your conditionals will filter sets of observations.
 Your comprehensions will transform lists of measurements into meaningful results.
 Together, control flow and data structures give you the power to handle the massive datasets of modern astronomy — from Gaia's billion-star catalog to the petabytes of data from the Square Kilometre Array.

-Get excited — Chapter 4 is where your code goes from processing dozens of data points to handling millions efficiently!
+Get excited — Chapter 4 is where your code goes from processing dozens of data points to handling thousands efficiently!